raspberrypilearning/party-pinata/en/step_2.md

 The **Stage** is where your project runs and a **backdrop** changes the way that the Stage looks.
 A Code Club party backdrop has been added for you.

-In Scratch, characters and objects are called sprites, and they appear on the Stage.
+In Scratch, characters and objects are called **sprites**, and they appear on the Stage.
 You can see the Piñata and Stick sprites on the Stage.

 ![The stage with a patterned blue backdrop with presents and balloons.
 Also on the stage are piñata and stick sprites.](images/backdrop-and-sprites.png)